Click here for General Packing Tips

-On your first evening at the Tropical Education Center your inland guides will talk to you about packing for the trip.
-If you have luggage that you do not need with you while on the reef you can leave a bag stored in our office in Dangriga until you return at the end of your trip.
-Ensure your name is clearly marked on your bag and that you do not leave any passports, money, electronics, or other valuables in your bag.
-These items should travel with you.
+On your first evening at our mainland accommodation your inland guides will talk with you about packing for this trip.
+You will be provided with dry bags if needed and informed how your gear is moved and stored.
+When you arrive in Dangriga at the boat dock your gear that is going with you will be loaded onto the motor boat.
+Your leave-behind luggage will be stored in our office in Dangriga until you return at the end of your trip.
+Please ensure your name is clearly marked on your bag and that you do not leave any passports, money, electronics, or other valuables in your bag.
+These items should always travel with you.

 PLEASE NOTE: we cannot be deemed responsible for people’s personal property while travelling.
 There are a variety of luggage and personal property insurance policies available to purchase.

 A few tips …

 - Bring some colour ribbon to tie to your dry bags so you are quickly able to identify your bags from others.